Secondary and superior cleft sign

 The superior cleft and secondary cleft signs differ only in terms of the region where the cleft between the bone and the musculature occurs.

-The causes of these cleft signs, which manifest with load-dependent adductor and groin pain, have not yet been fully clarified.
-Possible causes include instability (macro- or micro-instability) of the pubic symphysis, chronic overloading of the adductor musculature with elevated tensile stress on the bony attachment but also acute injuries after a fall onto the pelvis.
+The causes of this cleft syndrome, which manifests as load-dependent adductor and groin pain, have not yet been definitively determined.
+Possible causes include instability (macro- and microinstability) of the pubic symphysis, chronic overload of the adductor muscles with increased tensile stress at the bony insertion, hip joint diseases with their biomechanical effects on the anterior pelvic ring, and even acute injuries following a fall onto the pelvis.

 Diagnosis